irasan/guacamole/README.md

 The website was also tested on an IOS (Iphone 10) and Android (Pixel 4) platforms.
 At first the game wasn't displaying properly on IOS, but this issue was fixed by reorganizing the classes in the Game.html and proper implementation of Bootstrap.
+There are some minor styling issues that can be seen on different screens, but they don't influence the overall feel and performance of the game.

 ### Testing on Potential Website Visitors
 The game was tested on potential users - kids and adults.
 It was very appreciated by the kids.
 Adults spotted a bug, in particular